ordinals/ord/README.md

 The `ord` command builds an index using the contents of a local `bitcoind`'s data directory, which must be halted while the index is built.
 Currently, the index is built every time the `ord` runs, but that is a temporary limitation.
-Reorgs are not currently properly handled.
+Reorgs are also not properly handled.

 The index is stored in `index.redb`, and should not be concurrently modified while an instance of `ord` is running, or used by two `ord` instances